Frauds, Myths, and Mysteries: Chapter 12, Good Vibrations: Psychics and Archaeology

-Chapter 12 Old-Time Religion, New Age Visions, and Paranormal Predictions
+Chapter 13, Old-Time Religion, New Age Visions, and Paranormal Predictions

 Creationism is the insistence that biblical creation stories are facts, so that humans and animals were created in their current forms just a few thousand years ago rather than evolving slowly over millions of years.
 Feder discusses how the pseudoscience called scientific creationism (later called intelligent design) emerged in an effort to provide an alternative to evolution which could be taught in schools.
-Feder also discusses Noah's Ark particularly the numerous unsubstantiated claims that it was found and the supposed evidence for the great flood.
+Feder also discusses Noah's Ark, particularly the numerous unsubstantiated claims that it was found, and the supposed evidence for the great flood.
 He also points out that within the laws of science, the ark could not be built nor could it accomplish the required task.

-In this chapter Feder also discusses new age claims about certain archaeological sites emanating magic and power.
+In this chapter Feder also discusses New Age claims about certain archaeological sites emanating magic and power.
 He also discusses the crystal skulls which are supposed to have magical properties, which he states have been shown to be fakes.
 These were the subject of an Indiana Jones movie in which they were supposed to be of alien origin.

+In this edition he discusses Shaligrams and the work of Holly Walters, a cultural anthropologist.
+Shaligrams, he says, from the perspective of paleontology are fossilized ammonites found in Nepal, but from a religious perspective are sacred images of Vishnu or other deities, each unique in biography and meaning.
+Their devotees categorize them into about 92 empirically defined categories.
+Devotees collect them and bring them home to worship, viewing them as both naturally created ancient fossils and as having a sacred essence.

-Chapter 13 Epilogue: A Past We Deserve
+Chapter 14 Epilogue: A Past We Deserve

 With examples from the past and present, Feder shows how peoples' attitudes about archaeological sites being "spooky" is promoted by books and movies which tend to focus on the pseudoscience that the public already tends to believe in.
 Fiction is more entertaining than fact.